-Value Added Reseller - Definition
+Value Added Reseller - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.